htootintwai/HtooTintWai/README.md

 - 👋 Hi, I’m @HtooTintWai
 - 👀 I’m interested in IT Programming & Networking.
-- 🌱 I’m currently learning FWD & NE.
+- 🌱 I’m currently learning.
 - 📫 How to reach me ...

 <!---